-It turns out that the degrees of the generic dual polar varieties of the polar deformations of the equation F = 0, called bipolar varieties of the equation F = 0, furnish appropriate invariants for the design of two discrete families of procedures (one for the classic and one for the dual model of polar deformations) which solve on input σ our algorithmic elimination problem for the complex hypersurface S.
+It turns out that the degrees of the generic dual polar varieties of the polar incidence varieties of the equation F=0, called bipolar varieties of the equation F=0, furnish appropriate invariants for the design of discrete families of procedures which solve on input σ our algorithmic elimination problem for the compact real hypersurface $S{\mathbb{R}}$.

-The degrees of the bipolar varieties of the different polar deformations of the equation F = 0 distinguish themselves by their dependence (or independence) from non-singular linear transformations of the indeterminates X_1, \ldots, X_n .
-Therefore the resulting algorithms have distinct intrinsic character.
+The degrees of the polar varieties of the most general type of polar incidence varieties of the equation F = 0 remain invariant under unitary linear transformations of the indeterminates X_1, \ldots, X_n .
+In this sense they are intrinsic invariants of the equation F = 0.